haddocking/haddocking.github.io/education/molmod/simulation.md

 ### Energy minimization of the structure in vacuum
 Having defined the physical space where simulations can take place, the molecule can now be energy minimized.
 GROMACS uses a two-step process for any calculation involving the molecules and a force field.
 First, the user must combine the structure and the topology data, together with the simulation parameters, in a single control file.
 This file contains *everything* about the system and ensures the reproducibility of the simulation, provided the same force field is available on the machine.
 Another advantage of having such a self-contained file is that the preparation can take place in one machine while the calculations run on another.
 Again, simulations are computationally demanding.
 While the system can be easily prepared on a laptop, with the help of Pymol, GUI-enabled text editors, and all the other advantages of having a screen, calculations usually run on specialized clusters with hundreds of processing cores that provide only a command-line interface access.
 This will be relevant when running the production simulation.
 The intermediate calculations to prepare the system are confortably small to run on a laptop.

 The simulation parameters are contained in a separate file, usually with the *.mdp* extension.
 For simplicity, we provide these files in our [GitHub repository](https://github.com/haddocking/molmod-data/mdp)) and also already in our virtual image, if you are using it (see `/opt/data/mdp/`).
-These parameters specify, for example, the cutoffs used to calculate non-bonded interactions, the algorithm used to calculate the neighbors of each atom, the type of periodic boundary conditions (e.g. three-dimensional, bi-dimensional), and the algorithms to calculate non-bonded interactions.
+These parameters specify, for example, the cutoffs used to calculate non-bonded interactions, the algorithm used to calculate the neighbors of each atom and, the type of periodic boundary conditions (e.g. three-dimensional, bi-dimensional), and the algorithms to calculate non-bonded interactions.
 They also specify the type of simulation, for example energy minimization or molecular dynamics, and its length and time step if appropriate.
 Finally, they describe also the frequency with which GROMACS should write to disk the coordinates and energy values.
 Depending on the aim of the simulation, this writing frequency can be increased to have a higher temporal resolution at a cost of some computational efficiency (writing takes time).
 MDP files support hundreds of parameter settings, all of which are detailed in the [GROMACS manual](http://manual.gromacs.org/online/mdp_opt.html).

 <a class="prompt prompt-info">
     Browse through the *01_em_vac_PME* file, which contains the parameters for an energy minimization in vacuum.